 Medically underserved areas.
-Note: In medically underserved areas, we cover any licensed medical practitioner for any covered service performed within the scope of that license in states OPM determines are "medically underserved."
-For 2001, the states are: Alabama, Idaho, Kentucky, Louisiana, Mississippi, Missouri, New Mexico, South Carolina, South Dakota, Utah, and Wyoming.
+Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in states OPM determines are "medically underserved."
+For 2002, the states are: Alabama, Georgia, Idaho, Kentucky, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, Texas, Utah, and Wyoming.

-• Covered facilities

-Covered facilities include:
+• Covered facilities Covered facilities include:

-- •• Ambulatory surgical center a facility that operates primarily for the purpose of performing same-day surgical procedures. - •• Birthing center a licensed or certified facility approved by the Plan, that provides services for nurse midwifery and related maternity services. - •• Convalescent nursing home an institution that: - 1) is legally operated - 2) mainly provides services for persons recovering from illness or injury.
+- Ambulatory surgical center a facility that operates primarily for the purpose of performing same-day surgical procedures. - Birthing center a licensed or certified facility approved by the Plan, that provides services for nurse midwifery and related maternity services. - Convalescent nursing home an institution that: - 1) is legally operated - 2) mainly provides services for persons recovering from illness or injury.
 The services are provided for a fee from its patients, and include both: - (a) room and board; and - (b) 24-hour-a-day nursing service. - 3) provides the services under the full-time supervision of a doctor or registered graduate nurse (R.N.) - 4) keeps adequate medical records, and - 5) if not supervised by a doctor, it has the services of one available under a fixed agreement.
-But, Convalescent nursing home does not include an institution or part of one that is used mainly as a place of rest or for the aged.
+But, Convalescent nursing home does not include an institution or part of one that is used mainly as a place of rest or for the aged. - Hospital - 1) An institution that is accredited under the hospital accreditation program of the Joint Commission on Accreditation of Healthcare Organizations, or - 2) Any other institution that is operated pursuant to law, under the supervision of a staff of doctors and with 24-hour-a-day nursing service by a registered graduate nurse (R.N.) or a licensed practical nurse (L.P.N.), and primarily engaged in providing acute inpatient care and treatment of sick and injured persons through medical, diagnostic and major surgical facilities, all of which must be provided on its premises or under its control.